-It would only make sense that the City of Champions has a world class sports medicine fellowship.
+It would only make sense that the City of Champions has a world-class sports medicine fellowship.
 The University of Pittsburgh Sports Medicine Fellowship under the direction of Dr. Jeanne Doperak, provides a clinical experience spanning high school to professional sports.
-During the course of a year our fellows work alongside our country’s sports medicine experts and partners with one of the country’s top orthopedic programs.
+During the course of a year, our fellows work alongside our country’s sports medicine experts and partner with one of the country’s top orthopedic programs.
 Our graduates span the nation providing exceptional care in both the university and community settings.

 We develop custom weekly schedules for each fellow which, in the course of the year, provide a depth of clinical and academic experiences.
-They have exposure to clinical sports medicine both primary care and surgical, in sports medicine specialty clinics, including hand/wrist and foot/ankle, concussion and ultrasound procedures.
-One half day per week is spent in primary care clinic at the University of Pittsburgh Student Health Department and another half day in their own sports medicine clinic.
+They have exposure to clinical sports medicine both primary care and surgical, in sports medicine specialty clinics, including hand/wrist and foot/ankle, concussion, and ultrasound procedures.
+One-half day per week is spent in the primary care clinic at the University of Pittsburgh Student Health Department and another half day in their own sports medicine clinic.
 All UPMC fellows participate in weekly didactics which cover a broad sports medicine subject matter from sports nutrition to exercise physiology.
-The fellows have one half day a week of supported research time and consistently have case presentations at the American Medical Society for Sports Medicine and American College of Sports Medicine National Conferences each year.
-We have developed an MSK ultrasound curriculum and have weekly educational MSK-US practice sessions on our own device.
+The fellows have a one-half day a week of supported research time and consistently have case presentations at the American Medical Society for Sports Medicine and American College of Sports Medicine National Conferences each year.
+We have developed an MSK ultrasound curriculum and have weekly educational MSK-US practice sessions on our own devices.

-UPMC fellows are supported by a core faculty of 7 CAQ fellowship trained primary care sports medicine specialists.
-These individuals provide primary team coverage for the fellows assigned schools but also work with the Pittsburgh Steelers and Pittsburgh Penguins medical teams.
-Additionally, our faculty has spent time at the Olympic training Center and work with various dance companies including the Pittsburgh Ballet.
+UPMC fellows are supported by a core faculty of 7 CAQ fellowship-trained primary care sports medicine specialists.
+These individuals provide primary team coverage for the fellow's assigned schools but also work with the Pittsburgh Steelers and Pittsburgh Penguins medical teams.
+Additionally, our faculty have spent time at the Olympic Training Center and worked with various dance companies including the Pittsburgh Ballet.
 Our faculty pride themselves on their clinical diversity and availability to the fellows though out the year.

-Pittsburgh is a city that identifies itself though it’s sports teams.
+Pittsburgh is a city that identifies itself through its sports teams.
 A strong sports medicine program is necessary to keep these franchises running smoothly.
-We would invite you to find out more how you can be part of the action by visiting our Facebook Page!
+We would invite you to find out more about how you can be part of the action by visiting our Facebook Page!